-You can specify a custom class to use as the base for the Pydantic model's config.
-This class should be a subclass of pydantic.BaseConfig.
+You can specify a Pydantic ConfigDict to use as the base for the Pydantic model's config (see docs).

 For example, let's set the extra parameter to tell pydantic how to treat extra fields (that is, fields that would not otherwise be in the generated model).
 The allowed values are: